AIM-MADS-DATEXP/lesson-outliers-missing-data-erroneous-data/lesson-outliers-notes.md

     - Run analyses with and without outliers.
     - Report differences in results.

+- Time series:
+  - Time series can have outliers, too.
+  - BUT: make sure your time series is stationary before you start investigating them (why?).

 ## Block 2: Workshop (50 min)

 - Open the notebook "workshop-outliers.ipynb", read in the data and check it for outliers.
 Then look at what happens when you apply a log function to your data.
 Does this reduce the number of outliers?